strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.cruisecontrol.CruiseControlConfigurationST.md

 ## testDeployAndUnDeployCruiseControl

-**Description:** Deploy and subsequently remove CruiseControl from Kafka cluster to verify system stability and correctness of configuration management.
+**Description:** Deploy and subsequently remove Cruise Control from Kafka cluster to verify system stability and correctness of configuration management.

 **Steps:**